davidneu/docker-nginx-ssl-reverse-proxy-example/README.md

-# Setting Up an Nginx SSL Reverse Proxy Docker
+# Setting Up an Nginx SSL Reverse Proxy in a Docker Container

 - This can be used to serve SSL traffic to Clojure Ring applications developed as shown in [Setting Up a Docker Development and Production Environment for Clojure and Postgresql Applications](https://github.com/davidneu/docker-clojure-postgresql-example).